ballerina-platform/module-ballerina-graphql/graphql-ballerina/Package.md

 }
 ```

-The above can be queried using the following graphql document:
+The above can be queried using the GraphQL document below:

 ```
 {